 Believe it or not, until Jan.
 9, 2017, Chris Jericho had never once been United States Champion in the entirety of his extraordinary, 20-year career.
 But The Ayatollah of Rock ‘n’ Rolla didn’t just capture a title that had eluded him by pinning Roman Reigns; he captured the last title that had eluded him.
 Jericho has been racking up championships his whole career — most notably his 2001 triumph as the first Undisputed WWE Champion.
 He’s also held a record nine Intercontinental Championships and a handful of Tag Team Titles alongside the likes of fellow Grand Slam recipients Edge and Big Show.
 By adding the U.S. Title, Jericho completed the set and earned himself a well-deserved spot in the ranks of Grand Slam Champions.
 You might even say he finally made the list. — ANTHONY BENIGNO

 Given their meteoric rises, it would have been reasonable for people to expect Roman Reigns or Seth Rollins to be the first Shield alumni to capture the Grand Slam.
 Leave it to Dean Ambrose to flip the script at the last minute.
-The Lunatic Fringe was somewhat of a late bloomer in the title race, but at SummerSlam 2017, he officially became the first Hound of Justice to fill the trophy case by winning the Raw Tag Team Titles alongside Rollins.
-That victory added onto his record-setting U.S. Title reign from 2013-2014, a pair of Intercontinental Title stints and a WWE Championship win from 2016 that’s still one of the coolest things you’ll ever see.
-Now we’re just waiting on the other two … — ANTHONY BENIGNO
+The Lunatic Fringe was somewhat of a late bloomer in the title race, but at SummerSlam 2017, he officially became the first Hound of Justice to complete the set by winning the Raw Tag Team Titles alongside Rollins.
+That victory added onto his record-setting U.S. Title reign from 2013-2014, a pair of Intercontinental Title stints and a WWE Championship win from 2016 that’s still one of the coolest things you’ll ever see. — ANTHONY BENIGNO